AvCPC/keenecap/README.md

 ## Directory Structure
 - `keenecap/`: Contains the core modules for interacting with the router.
-- `captures/`: Directory for storing capture files (tracked but contents are ignored).
+- `captures/`: Directory for storing capture files .
+- `results/`: Directory for storing log file with dumped creds.
 - `main.py`: Entry point for the application.

 ## Contributing